EtheaDev/DBAwareLabeledComponents/README.md

 Coming soon, into Wiki section.

 ### RELEASE NOTES
+15 Jun 2022: ver.1.2.0
+- Added TLabeledButtonEdit and TLabeledDBButtonEdit (from Delphi 10.1)
+- Updated Demo with TLabeledButtonEdit and TLabeledDBButtonEdit examples
+- Added Packages for Delphi 10.1 and Delphi XE8

 17 May 2022: ver.1.1.0
 - Added LinesPerRow and RowMargin to TLabeledDbGrid
 - Updated Demo with full features of TLabeledDbGrid